colab-dev/vdeveganca-app/README.md

 # V de Vegança App for Android and iOS

-This project will simply the use of our database for search of products and ingredients.
+This project will simplify the use of our database for the search of products and ingredients.
 It should also evolve to enable easy addition of data by the community.